oneDeveloperOps/bytebuddy-recorder/Readme.md

 2 -> sudo ./gradlew build

-go to root folder and execute currently logging record data only have to save that in a file to reuse the data for replaying
+Currently logging record data only have to save that in a file to reuse the data for replaying.

+ENV check and docker changes will publish with replayer

-execute this command to run the application:
+Execute this in root project command to run the application:

 java -javaagent:opentelemetry-javaagent.jar \
 -Dotel.traces.exporter=none \